pockerman/qubit-notes/software_engineering/2025-04-22-data-replication.md

 in this series of notes we go ove the essential elements of data replication.
 Specifically we discuss the following ideas:

 - Consensus
-- State machine replication
+- <a href="2025-12-30-state-machine-replication.md">State machine replication</a>
-- Replication strategies
+- Replication strategies (see below)
 - Boradcast protocols
 - PACELC, CAP and CALM theorems